Australasian Faculty of Rehabilitation Medicine

-To join the webinar on the day, follow this link to Zoom Software.
-It is important to log on early and ensure that you turn your webcam off before you join the webinar.
+Log on early and ensure that your webcam is off before you join the webinar.

-Due to the nature of the recordings, if you connect via video conference, you will appear on the screen.
-Should you do so, we will assume automatic consent to be part of the recording.
+The BNTP webinars are recorded.
+If you connect via video conference, you will appear on the screen.
+By not turning off your webcam and appearing on screen, we will accept this as automatic consent for you to be part of the recording.

 Presentations and Slides

-All presentation slides and recordings are made available on the training resources page the following day.
+All presentation slides and recordings are uploaded to the AFRM training resources page following each session.